ibm-cloud-docs/citrix-netscaler-vpx/fp-nat.md

 2. Specify the source subnet (and mask) to which you wish to apply RNAT and click **OK**.

-The Internet-bound traffic sourced from any IP in this subnet will now use NAT for tradfic on the Citrix NetScaler’s public IP address.
+The Internet-bound traffic sourced from any IP in this subnet will now use NAT for traffic on the Citrix NetScaler’s public IP address.